 Interest Income.
 Interest income consists primarily of interest income earned on cash and cash equivalents.
-In each of 2019, 2018, and 2017, our interest income has not been significant due to the low rates of interest being earned on our invested balances.
+In each of 2020 and 2019, our interest income has not been significant due to the low rates of interest being earned on our invested balances.

 Interest Expense.
 Interest expense consists of interest expense on our debt.
 We borrowed \$15.0 million in aggregate principal amount in April 2014.
-In December 2015, we amended our credit and security agreement, or as amended, our Credit Agreement, in connection with our credit facility, or our Credit Facility, to increase the aggregate principal amount to \$15.6 million, extend the interest-only payment period through December 2016, and extend the maturity date to December 1, 2019.
-In March 2017, we amended our Credit Agreement to increase the aggregate principal amount under our Credit Facility to \$18.0 million, extend the interest-only payment period through February 2018, and extend the maturity date to December 1, 2020.
-In December 2018, we amended the Credit Agreement to increase the aggregate principal amount to \$25.0 million, extend the interest-only payment period through December 2020, and extend the maturity date to December 2023.
-On March 1, 2019, we issued \$37.5 million of unsecured senior subordinated convertible notes, or the 2026 Convertible Notes.
-The 2026 Convertible Notes accrue interest at an annual rate of 6% of the outstanding principal amount, payable at maturity, on March 1, 2026, unless earlier converted, repurchased or redeemed.
+We refer to the credit facility under which we drew down this indebtedness, as amended over time, as our Credit Facility.
+In December 2015, we amended our credit and security agreement, which we refer to, as amended, as our Credit Agreement, to increase the aggregate principal amount borrowed under our Credit Facility to \$15.6 million, extend the interest-only payment period through December 2016, and extend the maturity date to December 1, 2019.
+In March 2017, we amended our Credit Agreement to increase the aggregate principal amount borrowed under our Credit Facility to \$18.0 million, extend the interest-only payment period through February 2018, and extend the maturity date to December 1, 2020.
+In December 2018, we amended the Credit Agreement to increase the aggregate principal amount borrowed under our Credit Facility to \$25.0 million, extend the interest-only payment period through December 2020, and extend the maturity date to December 2023.

+On March 1, 2019, we issued \$37.5 million of the 2026 Convertible Notes.
+The 2026 Convertible Notes accrue interest at an annual rate of 6% of their outstanding principal amount, payable in cash at maturity, on March 1, 2026, unless earlier converted, repurchased or redeemed.

 Change in Fair Value of Derivative Liability.
 In 2019, in connection with the issuance of our 2026 Convertible Notes, we identified an embedded derivative liability, which we are required to measure at fair value at inception and then at the end of each reporting period until the embedded derivative is settled.
 The changes in fair value are recorded through the statement of operations and comprehensive loss and are presented under the caption change in fair value of derivative liability.
+Our derivative liability calculations are further described under the heading "-Critical Accounting Policies and Significant Judgments and Estimates-Derivative Liability" below.